microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 - .azure-pipelines/register_data_assets.yml

-**Step 3.** *Run CI pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for build validation
+**Step 3.** *Run CI workflow for a model of your choice* - Execute the GitHub Actions workflows listed below for build validation
 Pipeline Parameters:

 - exec_environment: The environment to run the workflow in.
 Set to "ci" by default